(CONTENT WARNING: Mention of mental illness, depression and anxiety)

 Social media – a surprising mental health remedy

 We’re all aware of the potentially harmful effects of social media; it receives constant coverage in the press.
 We are persistently warned to limit the time spent on our phones to protect our mental well being.
 Having suffered from poor mental health since I was a teenager (but only receiving an accurate diagnosis of anxiety and depression in my mid-twenties), anything offering insights into a link between social media and deteriorating mental health resonates with me.

-But, as I write this, during my thirtieth year, I am happy to say that I am in a good, stable place mentally.
+But, as I write this piece on can reading improve mental health during my thirtieth year, I am happy to say that I am in a good, stable place mentally.
 Lockdown has been testing, that’s for sure, but by maintaining positive practices (a structured routine, regular exercise and lots of puppy cuddles), I have remained resilient throughout a tough year.
 The other thing that has helped me avoid plunging into an anxiety spiral is Instagram.

 Yes, Instagram bombards us with bogus, celebrity-endorsed nonsense; yes, comparisons with others who seem to be in a better place can steal our joy; but I – like a lot of other users – have decided to use social media to my advantage and started a mental health-focussed Instagram account during a particularly tough period in my life.